ember-learn/ember-blog/content/ember-6-0-released.md

 This will help you form the mental model of what to expect across the 5.x series, and understand deprecation removals in the context of the upcoming goals.

-The sections below will provide a high-level summary of what has changed between EmberData 5.12 and 6.0.

 ### Changes in EmberData